-We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care.

-We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children.

-We will participate in Child Safeguarding Practice Reviews (CSPR's) and other reviews, filing audits as and when required to do so by the Oxfordshire Safeguarding Children's Board.
-We will ensure that we have a clear process for gathering the evidence required for reviews and audits, embed recommendations into practice, and complete required actions within agreed timescales.
+- 8.1.
+Charlton Primary School will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care. - 8.2.
+Charlton Primary School will ensure that relevant staff members participate in multiagency meetings and forums, including child protection conferences and core groups, to consider individual children. - 8.3.
+Charlton Primary School will participate in Child Safeguarding Practice Reviews (CSPRs), other reviews and file audits as and when required to do so by the Oxfordshire Safeguarding Children's Board.
+We will ensure that we have a clear process for gathering the evidence required for reviews and audits and embed recommendations into practice and complete required actions within agreed timescales.